Sunday, July 22, 2018

 - they offer a picture of Jesus, the formator of the disciples;

 - they indicate that the Good News of Jesus is not only a question of doctrine, but above all of acceptance, of goodness, of tenderness, of availability, of revelation of the love of God.

 b) Commentary on the text:

 These verses indicate that Jesus formed the new leaders.
-He involved the disciples in the mission and he used to take them immediately to a more peaceful place so as to be able to rest and make a revision of their mission (cfr.
-Lk 10, 17-20).
-He was concerned about their nourishment and of their rest, because the work of the mission was such that they did not even have the time to eat (cfr.
-Jn 21, 9-13).
+He involved the disciples in the mission and He took them to a more peaceful place so as to be able to rest and do a review of their mission (cf. Lk 10:17-20).
+He was concerned about their nourishment and their rest, because the work of the mission was such that they did not even have the time to eat (cf. Jn 21:9-13).

-The people perceive that Jesus had gone to the other shore of the lake, and they follow him.
-When Jesus, in getting out of the boat, saw that crowd, he renounced to rest and began to teach them.
-Here we can see the abandonment in which the people were.
-Jesus was moved to compassion, “because they were like sheep without a shepherd”.
+The people perceive that Jesus has gone to the other shore of the lake, and they follow Him.
+When Jesus is getting out of the boat, and sees that crowd, He sacrifices His rest and begins to teach them.
+Here we can see the state of abandonment in which the people were.
+Jesus was moved to compassion “because they were like sheep without a shepherd.”
 The one who reads this parable remembers the Psalm of the Good Shepherd (Ps 23).
-When Jesus becomes aware that the people have no shepherd, he began to be their shepherd.
-He began to teach.
-He guides the crowds in the desert of life, and the multitude could then sing: “The Lord is my shepherd.
+When Jesus becomes aware that the people have no shepherd, He begins to be their shepherd.
+He begins to teach.
+He guides the crowds in the desert of life, and the multitude could then sing, “The Lord is my shepherd.
 There is nothing I shall want!”

 b) Extending the information: